 tree pines at chalet des pyramides glacier

-Three days into being in Chamonix we hiked Montenvers Mer de Glacé.
+Three days after arriving in Chamonix we hiked Montenvers Mer de Glacé.
 This was the best introduction to hiking the valley.
 With this walk you are provided stunning views of Chamonix and the mountain ranges.
-Start easy from the base of the Les Planards ski area which you can conveniently walk to from town centre.
+Start easy from the base of the Les Planards ski area which you can conveniently walk to from the town centre.

-In terms of difficulty I would class it as a medium on the hiking Chamonix scale.
-But with gaining 850 meters to a total of 1913 meters it isn’t easy either.
-However, in saying that the pathways are quite wide and alternatively, you can hike up and take the train down or visa versa.
+In terms of difficulty this hike would firmly sit as moderate, but gaining 850 meters to a total of 1913 meters isn’t an easy feat, especially if you are still acclimatising.
+However, in saying that the pathways are wide and alternatively, if you think there-and-back will be too much, you can hike up and take the train down or visa versa.
 Just a warning that you need a reasonable amount of fitness to do the loop as it’s approximately 5-6 hours.

 The glacier itself is stunning and the longest in France.
 There’s also the Ice Caves to explore and the ability to descend down to stand on the glacier but if you’re interested make sure to do your research.
-There is also a cafe where you can enjoy a bevy after your hike.
-There is also the possibility of staying at Hotel du Montenvers which overlooks Mer de Glacé.
+There is also a cafe where you can enjoy a bevy after your hike and the possibility of staying at Hotel du Montenvers which overlooks Mer de Glacé.

 Even though this is only a day hike make sure to carry and wear the essentials.
 Above all, take a water bottle, sunscreen and hat.
 If you’re not keen on eating at the cafe remember to take lunch and snacks.